-Miami Lighthouse is proud to announce the launch of a one-for-one matching challenge which will help fund the first collaboration between educators, medical professionals, researchers and service providers in the state of Florida, responding exclusively to Cortical Visual Impairment (CVI), the number one cause of pediatric visual impairment in developed and developing countries (National Eye Institute, 2021).
-The CVI Center is in partnership with pediatric ophthalmologists at Bascom Palmer Eye Institute, the Nation's No. 1 hospital in ophthalmology, and neurologists at The Brain Institute at Nicklaus Children’s Hospital.
+The Virginia A. Jacko Cortical Visual Impairment (CVI) Collaborative Center at Miami Lighthouse for the Blind is the first collaboration between educators, medical professionals, researchers and service providers in the state of Florida, responding exclusively to CVI.
+CVI is the "leading cause of visual impairment in children in the US and around the world" (National Eye Institute, 2021).
+The CVI Center is in partnership with pediatric ophthalmologists at University of Miami Bascom Palmer Eye Institute, the Nation's No. 1 hospital in ophthalmology, NSU College of Medicine and College of Optometry and neurologists at The Brain Institute at Nicklaus Children's Hospital.
 Click here to read an article featured in Forbes titled “Miami Lighthouse Opens Florida’s First CVI Center To Address Pediatric Visual Impairment” .
-Click here to read an article featured in Miami Herald titled “How a Miami school helps kids with a visual impairment see better and improve skills” .
+Click here to read an article featured in Miami Herald titled “How a Miami school helps kids with a visual impairment see better and improve skills”.

 (Roman-Lantzy, 2018)